-(2) Recipients of SSI must also provide documents from the Social Security Administration establishing the date of application and the date of application denial.
+(2) Recipients of SSI must also provide documents from the SSA establishing the date of application and the date of application denial.

+515.016: Severability

+The provisions of 130 CMR 515.000 are severable.
+If any provision of 130 CMR 515.000 or application of any provision to an applicable individual, entity, or circumstance is held invalid or unconstitutional, that holding will not be construed to affect the validity or constitutionality of any remaining provisions of 130 CMR 515.000 or application of those provisions to applicable individuals, entities, or circumstances.

 REGULATORY AUTHORITY

 130 CMR 515.000: M.G.L. c.
-118E, §§ 7 and 12
+118E.